iPhone /

 Cameras and Biometrics

-Apple tends to put multiple cameras in its most premium devices, and the trend will likely continue for the "iPhone Fold."
+Apple tends to put multiple cameras in its most premium devices, and the trend could likely continue for the "iPhone Fold."
 A standard device has only a front and a back to house cameras, but a folding device has a front, back, outside, and inside to consider.

 Apple will likely take the most straightforward approach.
 The selfie camera and Face ID will appear above the usable screen on the "inside."
 When open, whatever portion is considered the "outside" will house the rear camera system with LiDAR.
 It is unlikely Apple will make the device more complex than that, especially for the first-generation release.